LUMC/cram-archiver/README.rst

 Features:

 + Automated recursive discovery of all ``.bam`` files in a directory.
++ Multiple reference support.
+Cram-archiver loads in fasta indexed references and checks that the appropriate BAM file is matched to the appropriate reference using the contig and length information in the BAM header.
 + Performs CRAM conversion using ``samtools view``.
 + Performs ``samtools checksum --all`` on the BAM and CRAM file and checks if the checksum matches.